Libertarian & Republican, Big Tech, Big Gov, Big Pharma & COVID | Liberty Lockdown's Clint | OAP #12

 I mean, there's all sorts of ways to avoid taxes.

-And honestly, our government doesn't have a revenue problem, they have a spending problem.
+And honestly, our government doesn't have a revenue problem.

 Oh, for sure.

-But but they they still have to have the mechanism um to be able to enforce tax lanes and things like that, because you have you still have to have some inflow, or else the bond vigilantes will come after you and say, okay, the they are just printing and spending and borrowing, and they aren't bringing in anywhere near the tax receipts that they used to.
+But they still have to have the mechanism to be able to enforce tax liens and things like that, because you still have to have some inflow or else the bond vigilantes will come after you and say, okay, they are just printing and spending and borrowing, and they aren't bringing in anywhere near the tax receipts that they used to.

-If they if you see tax receipts actually declining for any period of time, uh you will you will eventually see the the bond vigilantes come in and and destroy the dollar.
+If you see tax receipts actually declining for any period of time, you will eventually see the bond vigilantes come in and destroy the dollar.

-So they know they know that they still have to play this game to some extent.
+So they know that they still have to play this game to some extent.

-Like they're not full MMT, they're not completely nuts that they think that you don't have to have um taxes and you can just print and borrow forever and there'll be no problem.
+They're not completely nuts that they think that you don't have to have taxes and you can just print and borrow forever and there'll be no problem.

 I think they get it.

-It's interesting though, because um so many big players, major banks have bought into blockchain technology that there's some political difficulty in um uh being antagonistic toward it.
+It's interesting, though, because so many big players, major banks have bought into blockchain technology that there's some political difficulty in being antagonistic toward it.

-I mean, that's our hope is that that there are enough moneyed interests that find value in this technology that they say, okay, we're going to now lobby on behalf of free decentralized currency.
+I mean, that's our hope is that there are enough money to interests that find value in this technology that they say, okay, we're going to now lobby on behalf of free decentralized currency.

 This was a great conversation.